collage of mountain vistasLink to McGuire Woods: Opening Doors for Virginians with Disabilitieswww.mcguirewoods.com www.mcguirewoodsconsulting.com

 GENERAL DESCRIPTION: Site of intensive fighting during the battle of Chancellorsville.

 ADDITIONAL INFORMATION: Grounds open daily all year for a walking tour.
 Wood chip path on grounds.
 Building open from 2-5 on Sat and Sun in the summer months.
-Interior of church can be viewed from doorway.
-No ramp.

 THE WILDERNESS On State Rte 20 west of State Rte 3.